5ujan/KrezonaTask/README.md

 ## Overview

 This project is a Django REST Framework application with integrated WebSocket communication using Channels.
 It allows users to communicate via chat, send GIFs (after purchase), and includes an admin interface for managing GIF uploads.
 Payment processing is handled via Stripe.
 The frontend is developed using React, and the database used is MongoDB.

+The 24 hour coding task involved payment processing, cloud storage, socket communication, user registration and authentication all bundled together to form chat application.

 ## Folder Structure